-☑ QUARTERLY REPORT PURSUANT TO SECT ΓΙΟΝ 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 FOR T ΓHE QUARTERLY PERIOD EN DED March 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the Transition Pe eriod from to Commission File Number 0 01-33650 (I) CALADRIUS BIOSCIENC Exact name of registrant as specif Delaware 22-2343568 (State or other jurisdiction of incorporation on or organization) (I.R.S.
-Employer Identification No.) 110 Allen Road, 2nd Floor, Basking Rid 07920 (Address of principal executive offices) (zip code) Registrar nt's telephone number, including a area code: 908-842-0100 Securities registered pursuant to Section 12(b) of the Title of each class Common Stock, par value \$0.001 per share Act: Trading Symbol(CLBS Name of each exchange on which registered The Nasdaq Capital Market les registered pursuant to Section shorter period that the registrant be filed by Section 13 or 15(d) of the Securities Exchange Act of was required to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant ha as submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 or such shorter period that the registrant was required to submit and Indicate by check mark whether the registrant is lerated filer, a non-accelerated filer, a smaller reporting company, or erated filer", "smaller reporting company" and "emerging growth Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company □ T6 1 1 1:01 Emerging growth company any new or revised financial accounting standards pro lected not to use the extended transition period for complying with f the Exchange Act. $\ \square$ Indicate by check mark whether the registrant is a Yes \square No \boxtimes a shell company (as defined in Ru ale 12b-2 of the Exchange Act).
-Indicate the number of shares outstanding of each of t he issuer's classes of common sto ock, as of the latest practicable date.
-Class Outstanding as of May 6, 2021 Common stock, \$0.001 par value per sh aare 59,498,958 shares
+$\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE C QUARTERLY PERIOD ENDED Ju ne 30, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period f rom to ( Commission File Number 001-3365 0 CALADRIUS BIOSCIENCES, INC name of registrant as specified in its Delaware 22-2343568 (State or other jurisdiction of incorporation or or ganization) (I.R.S.
+Employer Identification No.) 110 Allen Road, 2nd Floor, Basking Ridge, Ne ew Jersev 07920 (Address of principal executive offices (zip code) Registrant's tele ephone number, including area code : 908-842-0100 Se curities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which re - Common Stock, par value \$0.001 per share CLBS The Nasdaq Capital Market Indicate by check mark whether the registrant (1) has fil ring the preceding 12 months (or for such shorter perio quirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submegulation S-T (§ 232.405 of this chapter) during the preceding ch files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large nerging growth company.
+See definition of "large accelerable 12b-2 of the Exchange Act: Lar ge accelerated filer $\Box$ Accelerated filer n-accelerated filer ⊠ Smaller reporting company Emerging growth company ⊠□ new If an emerging growth company, indicate by check n or revised financial accounting standards provided pursu to use the extended transition period for complyi ing with any Yes Indicate by check mark whether the registrant is a shell c $\hfill\square$ No $\boxtimes$ ompany (as defined in Rule 12b-2 o f the Exchange Act).
+Indi cate the number of shares outstanding of each of the issue er's classes of common stock, as of t ne latest practicable date.
+Class Outstanding as of August 5, 2021 Common stock, \$0.001 par value per share 59,517,458 shares